marco-travel-companion/marco-legal-docs/privacy-policy.md

-## 5. Links to other Websites
+## 5. Third-Party Services and APIs
+a.
+The App uses Google Maps API(s) for core functionality including location services, place information, and navigation features.
+By using our App, you are also bound by Google's Privacy Policy (https://policies.google.com/privacy).

-The App integrates with Apple Maps and Google Maps for navigation.
-Please note that these services are not covered by this Privacy Policy, and we recommend reviewing their privacy policies before use.
+b.
+The App also integrates with Apple Maps for navigation purposes.
+These third-party services are not covered by this Privacy Policy, and we recommend reviewing their respective privacy policies before use.

+c.
+Your use of Google Maps API(s) through our App is subject to Google's Privacy Policy.
+We encourage you to review Google's Privacy Policy to understand how Google processes your data when you use our App.